lubar/lubar.github.io/_posts/2015-11-11-location-location-location.md

 We've got lots of killer location apps but, in my humble opinion, we still haven't seen the killer location *business*.
 The company or technology that can transform pervasive awareness of the location of every connected person and thing into valuable, indispensable products -- without needing a multi-billion dollar advertising, hardware or automobile business to take advantage of them -- will truly put location business on the map.

-The location gold rush has begun... but for now we're still just panning for gold dust.
+The location gold rush has begun... but for now we're just panning for gold dust.